 Wilde went to jail.

-Found guilty for “acts of gross indecency with other male persons,” he was sentenced to two years of hard labor.
-He emerged from prison in 1897 in poor health, and died three years later in Paris.
+Found guilty of “acts of gross indecency with other male persons,” he was sentenced to two years of hard labor.
+He emerged from prison in 1897 in poor health and died three years later in Paris.

 The Cadogan is light on Wilde memorabilia.
 However, the lounge bar (now completely refurbished) has its resident historian and storyteller.
 John — one would hesitate to call him a server — he would be perfectly cast as an upper-class butler — regaled me with stories of the history of the hotel, Wilde, and his friendship with Lillie Langtry.
 Meanwhile, the staff of the hotel was most welcoming and helpful, particularly Richie at the front desk, whose mother is from Monaghan, and Fabio, the unflappable Italian manager.